Mirrors of the Soul

-This exhibition, centered on “mirroring” and “illusion,” examines how contemporary identities are revisited, reconstructed, and deconstructed amid the currents of globalization.
-Internationally acclaimed pioneer of the Illusionist painting movement, Liu Youju, presents his latest series of works and, together with four artists from Taiwan & UK, constructs a cross-regional, multi-voiced visual dialogue drawn from diverse cultural, geographical, and personal experiences.
+This exhibition, centered on “mirroring” and “illusion,” examines how contemporary identities are revisited, reconstructed, and deconstructed amid the currents of globalisation.
+Internationally acclaimed pioneer of the Illusionist painting movement, Liu Youju, presents his latest series of works and, together with 4 artists from Taiwan & UK, constructs a cross-regional, multi-voiced visual dialogue drawn from diverse cultural, geographical, and personal experiences.

 Liu Youju